Debt consolidation options Q&A

 Discover Home Loans offers home equity loans ranging from $35,000 to $300,000 with low fixed rates and zero origination fees.
 With this in mind, debt consolidation with Discover Home Loans can often be a great option.

-If you own a home, a home equity loan can be a great option to lower your interest rates and spread out your repayment term: see how much your home’s equity can allow you to borrow with our loan amount calculator.
+If you own a home, a home equity loan can be a great debt consolidation option to lower your interest rates and spread out your repayment term: see how much your home’s equity can allow you to borrow with the loan amount calculator from Discover.

 If these monthly payments are less than your current minimum monthly payments against your existing debt, then it may be a potential good solution for your debt consolidation needs.

-The most noteworthy benefit of debt consolidation is that you will only have to worry about one debt payment every month.
+The most noteworthy benefit of a home equity loan as a debt consolidation option is that you will only have to worry about one debt payment every month.

 There are three main reasons to consolidate your debt: